Parisian ruin probability for spectrally negative L\'{e}vy processes: Introduction

 which is well defined for $\theta\geq0$.
-We further introduce the scale function $W$ of $X$ (cf. \cite{kypbook}*{Section 8}), which is the strictly increasing, continuous function uniquely defined on $[0,\infty)$ through its Laplace transform which is given by
+We further introduce the scale function $W$ of $X$ (cf.~\cite{kypbook}, Section~8), which is the strictly increasing, continuous function uniquely defined on $[0,\infty )$ through its Laplace transform which is given by

-We extend $W$ to the whole real line by setting $W(x)=0$ for $x<0$.
+We extend $W$ to the whole real line by setting $W(x)=0$ for $x<0$.\vadjust{\goodbreak}

 We now give the promised expression for the Parisian ruin probability.
-Hereby we assume that $X$ drifts to infinity (equivalently, $\mathbb E[X_1]>0$) as otherwise Parisian ruin happens with probability one.
-Recall that $r$ stands for a stricty positive real number. \begin{theorem} Assume $\mathbb E[X_1]>0$.
-Then for $x\geq0$,
+Hereby we assume that~$X$ drifts to infinity (equivalently, $\mathbb E[X_1]>0$) as otherwise Parisian ruin happens with probability one.
+Recall that $r$ stands for a strictly positive real number. \begin{theorem} Assume $\mathbb E[X_1]>0$.
+Then for any $x\in\mathbb R$,

 \end{theorem}